-Harvard Business Review did a research in eleven growth markets in 2015 and unleashed six behaviours4: 1) ask questions, and listen carefully; 2) facilitate constructive argument; 3) give actionable feedback; 4) take advice from the team and act on it; 5) share credit for team success; and 6) maintain regular contact with team members.
-According to the research, people spoke up more when leaders behaved in a way consistent to minimum of three of these attributes.
+Harvard Business Review did research in eleven growth markets in 2015 and unleashed six behaviours4: 1) ask questions, and listen carefully; 2) facilitate constructive argument; 3) give actionable feedback; 4) take advice from the team and act on it; 5) share credit for team success, and 6) maintain regular contact with team members.
+According to the research, people spoke up more when leaders behaved in a way consistent with a minimum of three of these attributes.
 Moreover, this further helps in collaboration among diverse team members.

-Do employees know about the major events that take place in the organisation?
+Do employees know about the major events that take place in the organization?

-Today, employers have started involving employees by asking for their input on how to improve, substituting the previous ways of action where employees were told what to do.
-The benefits of this approach includes high quality and diverse options and strategies, newer directions, greater organizational opinions in an agile manner, and ultimately, better organisational performance.
+Today, employers are involving employees by asking for their input on how to improve.
+This is a shift from previous ways where employees were told what to do.
+The benefits of this approach include high quality and diverse options and strategies, newer directions, greater organizational opinions in an agile manner, and ultimately, better organizational performance.

-BetterWorks recently did a survey with Wakefield Research, and the results revealed a strong correlation between ‘transparency’ and ‘worker productivity’.
-The belief that company leadership is not completely transparent about its goals is shared by 64% of the employees and 37% of respondents believe if there is an increase in visibility and transparency, their performance will improve.
+BetterWorks recently did a survey with Wakefield Research, and the results revealed a strong correlation between ‘transparency’ and ‘worker productivity.
+64% of the employees believe that the company leadership is not transparent about the goals.
+37% of respondents believe if there is an increase in visibility and transparency, their performance will improve.
 About 92% of the employees said their hard work would improve if they could see their goals5.
-Clearly, employees in an organisation are interested in transparency when it comes to relevant organisation information.
+Clearly, employees want transparency when it comes to relevant organizational information.
 Engaged employees commit themselves to their company and thus, care about how it is doing.